dngupta/dngupta.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am Assistant Professor in Anthropology at The University of British Columbia.
 My research programme examines and addresses geospatial and digital methods in anti-colonial and Indigenous studies of heritage (including archaeology).
 My research interests are geovisualization and GIS, place-based heritage, data practice, community governance of data, anti-racism and archaeology in India and Canada.
-I build and expand on these interests through [DARE | Digital Archaeology Research Environment](https://dare-lab.github.io), a Canada Foundation for Innovation laboratory at UBC Okanagan.
+I nurture and grow these interests through [DARE | Digital Archaeology Research Environment](https://dare-lab.github.io), a Canada Foundation for Innovation laboratory at UBC Okanagan.
 {style="text-align: justify;"}